You can now generate new prescriptions or fill medications directly from the medical record! To do that you will need to:

 Active prescriptions

-A prescription that doesn't have refills left will still be displayed as Active until it expires or until it is marked as Inactive.
+Even if a prescription has no remaining refills, it will still be shown as Active until it either expires or is marked as Inactive.

 Mark a prescription as Inactive